How To Check Online If Your Partner Is Having An Affair

 Check the history

 This can be easier said than done.
 A clued-up Casanova will know how to clear their browsing history after closing down windows, probably even having this option as a default setting.
 Never fear, if you're sure that searching through the history of internet behaviour will answer your questions, there may be a way around this.
 There are a number of reliable computer monitoring solutions.
-There is software which is very easy to use and it is very stealthy such as eBlaster computer monitoring.
+There is software which is very easy to use and it is very stealthy.
 If you've never come across this technology before, you'll be astounded by what it can do (and maybe a little paranoid about your own computer).
 Computer monitoring software can typically -

 - Record all emails sent, including web-based emails, such as Gmail